sorin-iordache/rock-paper-scissors/README.md

 A simple console-based implementation of the classic game rock-paper-scissors, built using JavaScript.

-The game is to train my knowledge of Javascript.
-Even if there were times that I wasn't sure what to do, or how to use arrays or loops, it was a great exercise to consolidate my exercise and in the end resulted as a great progress and it was a fun little project.
+The game serves as a training ground for my JavaScript skills.
+Despite encountering moments of uncertainty with concepts like arrays and loops, it proved to be an excellent exercise that helped solidify my understanding.
+Ultimately, it resulted in significant progress and turned out to be a delightful little project.

 ## Instructions